naman14310/Interview_Prep/Coding Notes/binary tree.md

 Approach:

 1. Create an empty stack and push root initially
 2. Iterate till stack becomes empty.
-Pop one element, print it and push it Right Child and then Left child to stack
+Pop one element, print it and push its Right Child and then Left child to stack

 ```cpp
 vector<int> preorderTraversal(TreeNode* root) {